 [Taipei, Taiwan] Is this the return Of The Taiwanese Bubble Tea craze in Singapore?

-Catching up on the trend of both Taiwanese bubble tea and Instagrammable drinks such as colourful layered drinks seen in night markets, Taiwanese-brand Bobii Frutii will be opening its very first store in Singapore at The Clementi Mall.
+Catching up on the trend of both Taiwanese bubble tea and Instagrammable drinks such as colourful layered drinks seen in night markets, Taiwanese-brand Bobii Frutii has also opened its very first store in Singapore at The Clementi Mall.

 Known for their beautiful (and Instagrammable) layers made using milk, tea and colourful pearls, with no artificial flavourings, man-made essences, creamer or preservatives, Bobii Frutii has a total of 4 outlets in Taiwan and China.